SuperOfficeDocs/superoffice-docs/docs/online/system-requirements.md

 [View in app store][2]

 > [!NOTE]
+> Windows only:
+>
+> Mobile phone users must have the latest version of iOS (13) or Android (10) and use the Outlook App (the Chrome Mobile Version of OWA does not support Outlook Add-ins).
+>
-> Windows only:<br>Mobile phone users must have the latest version of iOS (13) or Android (10), and use the Outlook App (the Chrome Mobile Version of OWA does not support Outlook Add-ins).<br>Outlook desktop app users must have version 2001 and newer of Outlook, to be able to use Send and Archive (due to missing APIs in older versions).
+> Outlook desktop app users must have version 2001 and newer of Outlook, to be able to use Send and Archive (due to missing APIs in older versions).

 ## Mobile applications